Repositorios-de-Estudio/sobre-mi-en-ingles/README.md

 ## Why are you interested in working in this company?

 ## Why should we hire you?

+- I believe that with my knowledge and experience in specialist support, deployments, manage issues and security tools can contribute to the processes that you currently have

 ## Where do you see yourself in 5 years?